 Two words for you: Decreased costs.

-Long story short, Harvard Business Review’s report shows that a company with ten thousand employees is likely to spend almost $8M in additional (!) wages to make up for their bad reputation.
+Long story short, Harvard Business Review’s report shows that a company with ten thousand employees is likely to spend almost $8M in additional (!) wages to make up for its bad reputation.

 They promise they’ve got the talent for you.
-But do they really?
+But do they?